 If you can’t think of the perfect name upfront, don’t worry about it!
 Put a placeholder in there.
 I tend to use X or ??? because I’m super creative like that.
 Anything that sticks out and is easy to search and replace will do.

 Don’t let naming trip you up!
-The perfect name will come eventually.
+The perfect name will come eventually, but hopefully these tips will get your creative juices flowing.

 How do you name your characters?
 Let me know in the comments!